Skip to main content

 CAUTION: Baby rabbits, even more than other wild animals, are EXTREMELY high-stress.
 This makes it even more important to keep them dark and quiet, and not to give them food or water.
 DON’T PET THEM, DON’T FEED THEM, and keep people and pets away while you figure out how to get them help.

-Help for baby rabbits in the City of Toronto and King Township
+Help for baby rabbits in the GTA

 If the baby you have found is not a rabbit , please go back to our species selection page.

-Help for baby rabbits outside the City of Toronto and King Township
+Help for baby rabbits outside the GTA

 If you cannot reach a wildlife rehabilitator right away